 Following the arrival of the SS Empire Windrush on 22 June 1948, more than 300,000 people from the Caribbean settled in Britain.
 By the 1950s, Brixton and Notting Hill had the largest population of Caribbean people in Britain.

-During this period, Notting Hill was also a stronghold for fascist politician Oswald Mosley’s Union Movement, a far-right movement which spurred the local white working-class population to “Keep Britain White”.
+During this period, Notting Hill was also a stronghold for fascist politician Oswald Mosley’s Union Movement, a far-right movement that urged the local white working-class population to “Keep Britain White”.

 In 1958-59 under the banner of “Keep Britain White” attacks on the Black communities of Notting Hill, began with the intention to drive them out of their homes.
 On 20 August property owned by Caribbean immigrants was vandalised and the owners were physically harassed.
 Violence escalated on 24 August when nine Teddy Boys attacked five black men in Shepard’s Bush, leaving three seriously injured.

 Notting Hill riots

 Things intensified on 29 August 1958 after Majbritt Morrison, a young Swedish woman, was seen arguing outside Latimer Road Tube station with her Jamaican husband, Raymond.
 A white crowd showed up to defend Majbritt (who didn’t want to be defended), and a scuffle broke out between them and some of Raymond’s West Indian friends.